rob10campbell/PRoPS-colloids_setup/03-Simulating-waterDPD.md

 $ cd repositories/
 $ git clone https://github.com/rob10campbell/PRoPS-colloids_setup.git
 ```
-Move to the simulations directory in your "HOOMDblue" repository and make a directory for the water simulation
+Move to the simulations directory in your `HOOMDblue` repository and make a directory for the water simulation
 ```bash
 $ cd ~/repostiories/HOOMDblue/sims/
 $ mkdir water
 ```
-Move to the "water" directory and copy the waterDPD.py file into that directory from the cloned copy of this repository
+Move to the `water` directory and copy the `waterDPD.py` file into that directory from the cloned copy of this repository
 ```bash
 $ cd water
 $ cp ~/repositories/PRoPS-colloids_setup/waterDPD.py waterDPD.py